 Steel String or Nylon

-A steel string guitar will have a larger, more resonant sound will really ring out compared to a nylon string guitar.
+A steel-string guitar will have a larger, more resonant sound that will really ring out compared to a nylon string guitar.

 This article specifically looks at steel string guitars as these guitars will typically best for most beginners.

 Left-handed acoustic guitars will also vary somewhat in size.
 There are differences and depending on the size of your hands a bigger or smaller size may be best for you.